hanoipho997/Simulating-neutrino-oscillations-on-a-superconducting-qutrit/README.md

 # Simulating neutrino oscillations on a superconducting qutrit
-Notebooks and data of the manuscript titled "Simulating neutrino oscillations on a superconducting qutrit"
+Notebooks and data of the paper titled "Simulating neutrino oscillations on a superconducting qutrit"
 - Cite as
   @article{PhysRevD.108.023013,
   title = {Simulating neutrino oscillations on a superconducting qutrit},